 The “Hot off the Presses” series features presentations by CHASS faculty on their recently published books.
-While their book is still “hot off the press”, the authors give an informal talk about the book, its themes and expected impact, and/or their experience of writing it.
-Each talk is followed by a question and answer session and a reception.
+While their book is still “hot off the press”, the authors give an informal talk about the publication’s themes and expected impact, and/or their experience of writing it.
+Each talk is followed by a question and answer session with participants.
 The Center adds these new titles to its growing collection of CHASS publications.
-Eligible titles are also considered for the annual Emory Elliott Awards.
+Eligible titles may be nominated for the annual Emory Elliott Awards.

 The award process is competitive.
 Applications are collected each fall and announced the following spring.
 Projects are judged according to intellectual merit, faculty support and justification for the proposal as it relates to completion of the dissertation or MFA project.